-Toast the coconut – the proper color for a macaroon is a matter of great controversy and personal taste.
+The proper color for a macaroon is a matter of great controversy and personal taste.
 Snowy-white or toasted golden?
 If you prefer the classic white macaroon, skip the toasting.
-Toasting turns the white coconut meat into golden color and give it a delicate crunch with a deep coconut flavor.
+Toasting turns the white coconut meat into golden color and gives it a delicate crunch with a deep coconut flavor.
 Baking the macaroons for a little longer, until they become golden brown, also brings out their nutty flavor.

 Tools You’ll Need